Getting Started

 • Publishing changes.
 Repository::push merges any concurrent history into the workspace and retries automatically, making it ideal for monotonic updates where you are happy to accept the merged result.

 • Manual conflict resolution.
-Repository::try_push performs a single optimistic attempt and returns a conflict workspace when the compare-and-set fails.
-Inspect that workspace when you want to reason about the competing history—such as non-monotonic edits—before merging and retrying.
+Repository::try_push performs a single optimistic attempt and returns a conflict workspace when the branch has advanced.
+Inspect that workspace to see the competing history, then decide whether to merge your changes or abandon them — as the example does by accepting the collaborator's name and recording ours as an alias.

 • Closing repositories.
 When working with pile-backed repositories it is important to close them explicitly so buffered data is flushed and any errors are reported while you can still decide how to handle them.
 Calling repo.close()?; surfaces those errors; if the repository were only dropped, failures would have to be logged or panic instead.
 Alternatively, you can recover the underlying pile with Repository::into_storage and call Pile::close() yourself.